jjindrich/jjazure-training-az900/README.md

 Check website is running http://<your_lb_> from internet.

-*Hint: Remember to update NSG rule to allowcHTTP traffic from Internet*
+*Hint: Remember to update NSG rule to allow HTTP traffic from Internet*

 **Advanced scenarios**